rule

 Text 19

+After his teachers were convinced that he knew all there was to be known about the four principles [of diplomacy] he, being bathed and nicely decorated by his mother, was taken to the Daitya ruler.

 After his teachers had taught him all there was to be known about the four principles of diplomacy was he, bathed and ornamented by his mother, taken to the daitya ruler.

-After his teachers had learned him to know all there was to be known about the four principles of diplomacy was he, bathed and ornamented by his mother, taken to the daitya ruler.
 (Vedabase)

 Text 20